Saint Anthony’s Offers Cholesterol & Glucose Screenings

 The CDC notes:

-- Approximately one in every three adults — 33.5% of the U.S. adult population — has high total cholesterol.
+- Approximately one in every six adults — 16.3% of the U.S. adult population — has high total cholesterol.
 The level defined as high total cholesterol is 240 mg/dL and above.

 - People with high total cholesterol have approximately twice the risk of heart disease as people with optimal levels.
 A desirable level is lower than 200 mg/dL.